-- The first time block is approximately four hours to become acquainted with the module content.
-This period will include time spent in class and any additional time spent on any additional course resources or videos.
-This time block should be scheduled on the first day of any module start date on the schedule below, and will frequently coincide with a planned in-class meeting. - The second time block is about two-three hours daily aimed at mastery of course content.
+- The first time block is approximately four hours to view course resources and videos.
+This time block should be scheduled on the first day of any module start date.
+The review of course content should be completed entirely on that day or shortly afterward. - The second time block is about two-three hours daily aimed at mastery of course content.
 Having reviewed the course content, this is the time to integrate the material into your thinking and understanding of Anatomy and Physiology.
-This time suggestion
+This time suggestion is highly individualistic, and it is crucial to determine your unique learning requirements.